-Many CEOs fail to succeed because they failed to learn or seek advice from the highly knowledgeable people around them.
+Many CEOs fail to become a successful business leader because they failed to learn or seek advice from the highly knowledgeable people around them.
 You can’t know everything.
-Learn to take advice from the experts surrounding around, and let them know you are open to it.
-Don’t be too proud or confident to ask for help.
+Learn to take advice from the experts around you,and let them know you are open to it.
+Don't be too proud or confident to ask for help.

 14. Micromanaging your employees

-Micromanaging your employees is one of the most common mistakes made by eccentric CEOs.
+Micromanaging your employees is one of the most common mistakes made by eccentric personalities in CEO jobs.
 Steve Jobs was known for terrorizing his team when something wasn’t done his way.
 That type of leadership isn’t something you should pursue if you want to attract and retain people in your team, especially if they are talented and driven.
 Your company probably isn’t Apple and you’re not Steve Jobs.

 15. Running your company in a space unfit for your needs

-A bad office space can hurt a startups productivity.
+A bad office space can hurt a startup's productivity and overall startup culture.
 If you’re working in a stuffy basement of a co-founder’s mother’s house or a small cubicle with no light, you’re not giving yourself an environment to thrive in.
-As a CEO you should make sure the office is comfortable enough to work in.
+As a startup CEO, you should make sure the office is comfortable enough to work in.

 If you’re boot-strapped, get creative.
 Coffee shops and libraries are free alternatives that will work temporarily but more importantly, you need a place that functions as an office.
 Shared workspaces come in all kinds of flavours.
 Find the local incubators and hubs.